 For Alzheimer’s patients, White Russian would be an ideal afternoon smoke.
 While it is a 50/50 hybrid, there is a slight sativa bias, which should help keep you energized and motivated.
 You will also enjoy the uplifting high which might be able to help you fight through depression and stress.
 Most importantly perhaps, this is a strain that helps inspire a person, so maybe it will help you come up with ideas to fuel the high.

 I believe that if you could condense Matt Damon into marijuana form, he would be something like LSD! *(To be clear, we’re talking about a marijuana strain here – NOT the actual LSD drug).

 This is an intense and powerful sativa dominant (55%) hybrid.
-It contains up to 24% THC, although its effects are mitigated in some strains as they possess up to 5% CBD.
+It contains up to 24% THC, although the effects are mitigated in some LSD plants as they can possess up to 5% CBD.
 LSD is a cross of Skunk #1 and Mazar, and has been the recipient of numerous awards.

 3 – Bio Jesus (A Marijuana Strain That Reaches Out and Touches You)